bucknell-hci-2019/bucknell-hci-2019.github.io/designs/vr_assn.md

 - You can use this [tutorial](https://aframe.io/docs/0.5.0/guides/building-a-basic-scene.html) to build a basic scene and go from there, too.
 - Scroll down the left-sidebar on the [documentation](https://aframe.io/docs/0.5.0/introduction/) page to find a bunch of tutorials for animations, sound, and more.
 - Some cool [animations](https://aframe.io/docs/0.5.0/core/animations.html#direction_alternate) to play with.
-- To take your own 360º picture download the free app on an iPhone called "360 Panorama" by Occipital, Inc and send  yourself the photo to get it on your computer.
+- To take your own 360 degree picture download the free app on an iPhone called "360 Panorama" by Occipital, Inc and send  yourself the photo to get it on your computer.
 An [example](https://ambiguous-hare.glitch.me/) I made.
 - *Interacting with objects*: If you want to be able to click on objects or do things when you look at an object, look at this [tutorial](https://www.youtube.com/watch?v=yM89f0GLzB0) on youtube as well as the [code](https://github.com/SonarSystems/A-Frame-WebVR-Tutorials/blob/master/%5B6%5D%20Interacting%20With%20Objects/index.html) that comes with it.